Style Guide by The Economist offers sound advice for business writers, particularly for people writing articles.

 This guide is full of opinions, mostly sensible, such as this one: Do not imagine that you can disguise the absence of thought with long words, stale metaphors, or the empty jargon of academics.

 Style Guide wags its finger at times.
 Don’t be chatty, over-familiar, or stuffy.
-It says, avoid using ought and should.
+It says, to avoid using ought and should.

 This reference will give writers confidence and accuracy in their use of language.
 The Economist has a global reach, and its guide is especially useful for anyone writing for an international business audience.